Simon-Coetzee/motifBreakR/README.md

 See `help("plotMB")` for detailed help with visualization.

+##### Docker
+If you don't want to read the documentation, and just want to run a VCF file through `motifbreakR`, try our docker image at [dennishazelett/motifbreakr](https://hub.docker.com/r/dennishazelett/motifbreakr/) on docker hub.

 ##### Abstract
 Functional annotation represents a key step toward the understanding and interpretation of germline and somatic variation as revealed by genome wide